Update: The story has been revised with information on the 2026 CX-5, and additional hybrid model details.

 From the Mazda Multi-Solution Briefing 2025 presentation (March 18, 2025)

-Unlike the CX-50 Hybrid which uses the Toyota Hybrid System, a front-wheel-drive (FWD) option should be available in the CX-5 Hybrid, with an optional e-AWD system for enhanced traction.
+Unlike the CX-50 Hybrid, which uses the Toyota Hybrid System, a front-wheel-drive (FWD) option should be available in the CX-5 Hybrid, with an optional e-AWD system for enhanced traction.

 6. Most Efficient CX-5 Yet

-Mazda has said that the third-generation CX-5’s hybrid system will use the 2.5-liter Skyactiv-Z gasoline engine.
+Mazda has said that the third-generation CX-5’s hybrid system will use the new 2.5-liter Skyactiv-Z gasoline engine.
 We expect it to be paired with an efficient electric propulsion motor and an electric generator motor.

 7. Fewer Configurations/Variants